Do you need a professional snagging survey?

 Next

-New Builds are exempt from most UK consumer protection legislation
+New-build houses are exempt from most UK consumer protection legislation

-UK new homes are excluded from the majority of consumer protection legislation, for example the Supply of Goods and Services Act 1982.
-For many other goods, a buyer would normally be able to order that any defects were put right in 14 days, and have the right to use another contractor if the original developer were unable to do this.
+For many other goods, a buyer would normally be able to order that any defects were put right in 14 days and have the right to use another contractor if the original property developer were unable to do this.

 However, the providers of warranties for new builds, such as those offered by the National House Building Council, although they provide a dispute resolution service, insist that developers be given 8 weeks to solve defects.